thasso/pyjip/docs/source/tools_and_pipelines.rst

 *Validation* is an essential step in all pipeline execution.
 You want to fail as early as possible and make sure all mandatory options are set.

-JIP tools and pipeline come with a default validation machnism that is triggered while building pipelines and before the execution.
+JIP tools and pipeline come with a default validation mechanism that is triggered while building pipelines and before the execution.
 By default, all ``input`` options of a tool or pipeline are validated and it is ensured that the referenced file exists or that the file will be created by another